existme/MyDotFiles/help.md

 :set splitright             |   set files to open in right :vsp#2                      |   vertical split
                             |
+----[ search & replace ]----|--------------------------------------------------
+:%s/foo/bar/g               |   replaces foo with bar in all lines :s/foo/bar/g                |   replaces foo with bar only in current line :%s/foo/bar/gc              |   replaces all foos with bar but asks each time :%s/\<foo\>/bar/gc          |   replaces all exact "foo"s with "bar" with confirmation :%s/foo/bar/gci             |   (case insensitive) replaces all "foo"s with "bar" with confirmation :set ignorecase             |   make all searches case insensitive
+                            |
 ----[ spell checker ]-------|--------------------------------------------------
 ,s                          |   toggle spell checker z=                          |   show the suggestions